dart-lang/site-www/examples/README.md

 - Analyzer over both `lib` and `test`
 - Tests under `test`

+To run the analyzer and tests locally, use this command:

+`./scripts/analyze-and-test-examples.sh`

+If you get a warning about test failures or analysis errors, you might need to update one or more analyzer results files (for example, `examples/misc/analyzer-2-results.txt`).

+To update an analyzer results file:

+1. Run `./scripts/analyze-and-test-examples.sh  --save-logs`.
+2. Look at the diffs for the results files.
+3. If the diffs look good but some comments are missing, add back the comments that are still relevant.
+4. Run `./scripts/analyze-and-test-examples.sh` to confirm that
+   your changes are good.

 ### File organisation for the Tours

 The new Language Tour sources are under `lib/language_tour` and `test/language_tour`.